Ryckie/Ryckie.github.io/README.md

 - `!tempmute [user] [duration] <optional reason>` - Temporally mute a user with an optional reason.
 - `!unmute [user]` - Unmute a user.
 - `!warn [user] <optional reason>` - Warn a user.
-- `%accept [usermention] default` -
+- `%accept [usermention] default` - Should be used in the *#application-log* channel.
+(A prompt will ask you for wish role you want to give the user.
+This
 - `!slowmode [timeout]` - Enables/Disables slowmode in a channel.
 (Time in seconds a user has to wait in between sending messages.
 To disable use `!slowmode off`.

 **Other**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwMDI2ODc3NywtMTgwODU2MDI3OCwxND
+eyJoaXN0b3J5IjpbLTIwODYyOTkxNjEsMTQwMDI2ODc3NywxND
 MwMzg2NTkyLDIwNjU5Nzk0NDJdfQ==
 -->